kaisenlinux/eksctl/userdocs/src/usage/outposts.md

     outpostARN: "arn:aws:outposts:us-west-2:1234:outpost/op-1234"
 ```

-!!!note
+???+ note
-    Only Amazon Linux 2 is supported for nodegroups when the control plane is on Outposts.
+    - Only Amazon Linux 2 is supported for nodegroups when the control plane is on Outposts.

-!!!note
-    Only EBS gp2 volume types are supported for nodegroups on Outposts.
+    - Only EBS gp2 volume types are supported for nodegroups on Outposts.

 ## Features unsupported on local clusters